Octoberfest7/Secure_Stager/README.md

 ## Notes

-There are no AV/EDR evasion methods built into the stager; that is the job of your shellcode runner.
-After the stage has been downloaded and verified it will be executed in the same thread as the stager via function pointer.
+1. There are no AV/EDR evasion methods built into the stager; that is the job of your shellcode runner.
+2. After the stage has been downloaded and verified it will be executed in the same thread as the stager via function pointer.
+3. The stager currently only supports HTTPS connections, so make sure you host the stage using SSL.

 ## Further work
 1. Make stager proxy-aware.
 2. Add customization options for request headers.
+3. Implement alternate protocols to retrieve payload stage

 ## Credits
 1. [@C5pider](https://x.com/C5pider) for Stardust